ec-jrc/lisflood-model/LISFLOODmodelDOC.md

 $$
 \frac{\Delta t}{\Delta x}\cdot Q_{i + 1}^{j + 1} \alpha _k \cdot (Q_{i + 1}^{j + 1})^{\beta _k} = \frac{\Delta t}{\Delta x} \cdot Q_i^{j + 1} \alpha _k \cdot (Q_{i + 1}^j)^{\beta_k}\Delta t \cdot (\frac{q_{i + 1}^{j + 1} + q_{i + 1}^j}{2})
 $$
-If $α_{k,sr}​$ and $β_k​$ are known, this non-linear equation can be solved for each pixel and during each time step using an iterative procedure.
+If $α_{k,sr}$ and $β_k$ are known, this non-linear equation can be solved for each pixel and during each time step using an iterative procedure.
 This numerical solution scheme is available as a built-in function in the PCRaster software.
-The coefficients $α_{k,sr}​$ and $β_k​$ are calculated by substituting Manning's equation in the right-hand side of Equation 2-51:
+The coefficients $α_{k,sr}$ and $β_k$ are calculated by substituting Manning's equation in the right-hand side of Equation:
 $$
 A_{sr} = (\frac{n \cdot P_{sr}^{2/3}}{\sqrt{S_0}}) \cdot Q_{sr}^{3/5}
 $$
-where *n* is Manning\'s roughness coefficient and $P_{sr}$ is the wetted perimeter of a cross-section of the surface flow.
-Substituting the right-hand side of this equation for $A_{sr}$ in equation 2-51 gives:
+where *n* is Manning's roughness coefficient and $P_{sr}$ is the wetted perimeter of a cross-section of the surface flow.
+Substituting the right-hand side of this equation for $A_{sr}$ in equation gives:
 $$
 \alpha _{k,sr} = (\frac{n \cdot P_{sr}^{2/3}}{\sqrt{S_0}})^{0.6} ; \beta_k=0.6
 $$
 At present, LISFLOOD uses values for $α_{k,sr}$ which are based on a static (reference) flow depth, and a flow width that equals the pixel size, $\Delta x$.
 For each time step, all runoff that is generated ($R_s$) is added as side-flow ($q_{sr}$).
 For each flowpath, the routing stops at the first downstream pixel that is part of the channel network.
 In other words, the routine only routes the surface runoff *to* the nearest channel; no runoff *through* the channel network is simulated at this stage (runoff- and channel routing are completely separated).

 [🔝](#top)